espenfl/t4me/docs/gparameters.rst

 Sets the zero energy in the band structure.
 This parameter is passed to `zero_energy` in the :func:`model` function in the :class:`w90` class in PythTB and is used if the Wannier90 interface of PythTB is to be used to set up the input.
-This needs to be enabled in the :ref:`param` parameter.
 Please consult the
 `PythTB manual <http://physics.rutgers.edu/pythtb/usage.html>`_
 for additional details.
 In units of eV.
 Usually set to the Fermi level or the top of the valence band.